Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

 entrance animations should make key sections like the hero, feature highlights, or calls-to-action more engaging when they appear in the viewport.
 The goal is a polished, dynamic feel without overwhelming the user.
+Consistent microinteractions (hover, scroll reveal timings) distinct hero animation (unique logo + text sequence) Slightly differentiated section reveals
+(same motion language, different direction/intensity) Use Motion.dev (in its latest stable release) as the unified animation library (for hero + microinteractions)

 ## 🌍 Internationalization

 The site should support both English and Italian.
 Detect the preferred language automatically on first visit
-But always display a language toggle in the header (e.g., a simple dropdown or flag button) to change language programmatically.
+But always display a language toggle in the header as a icon based toggle with flags and language description short text (e.g.“EN", "IT”) to change language programmatically.
-Store the user’s preference in localStorage so it persists.
+When switching language, the hero tagline switch language instantly (no animation) Store the user’s preference in localStorage so it persists.
+As default, the site should auto redirect on browser locale (Italian if locale is Italian, English if locale is English and as a fallback option for every other locale that is not Italian);
+the user can then switch manually and the choice must be saved in local storage.
-For translation storage, use JSON files under /locales for UI/static text, and use MDX frontmatter with localized fields for Page content (MDX posts)
+For translation storage, use JSON files under /locales for UI/static text, and use MDX frontmatter with localized fields for Page content (MDX posts).
+English should be primary language as it is fallback for every language other than Italian, but probably most of the users will be Italian so the content must be perfect in Italian too.
+You should keep a single route and switch language internally, so URLs must remain clean (e.g. "/" always, internal language switch), and not localized paths (e.g. /it/..., /en/...).
+Translations must be preloaded for both languages at runtime (since the site is small and static)

 ## 📝 Blog or CMS Setup

+For the blog articles and projects content, I will use Markdown/MDX (no CMS).
+We will design the MDX frontmatter structure together (fields like title, tags, summary, slug, coverImage, date, lang, etc.) before implementing list layouts.
-For the blog articles, I will use Markdown/MDX (no CMS) In the process, I will store blog posts and projects as .mdx in the repo for lowest complexity and highest control.
+In the process, I will store blog posts and projects as .mdx in the repo for lowest complexity and highest control.
 In the future, the idea is to automate some content generation with AI: